Ever notice how the whole world seems against you when times are tough?

 You wake up late because your alarm clock doesn’t go off, you burn your breakfast, spill your coffee, or miss your train.

 One bad start seems to have a knock-on effect – until the whole day seems like a write-off, because just about everything that could go wrong, goes wrong.

-On the flip side, when you wake up on the right side of the bed everything seems to magically come together to your benefit.
+On the flip side, when you wake up on the right side of the bed, everything seems to magically come together to your benefit.

 The thing is…

-As Psychologist William James writes brilliantly:
+As Psychologist William James puts it:

 “The greatest discovery of any generation is that a human can alter his life by altering his attitude.”

 Even when times are tough, being and feeling positive is a choice that you can make.
 We know how hard that can be – especially when you’re getting started.
 That’s why we’ve put together this list of tips designed to help you boost your positivity.